pro3d-space/PRo3D/README.md

 On intel macs we require a dedicated graphics card - although not perfect PRo3D now also works on M1 based macs.
 The more memory the better, same as for windows.

+We tested the build on:
+- intel mac book pro 2017
+- iMac 2017, with Radeon Pro560, 4GB
+- mac mini 2020 M1

 # Getting started from pre-built binaries

 Demo data and the pre-built application versions can be found on our [PRo3D Release Page](https://hackmd.io/@A2KmRrUKS4qQoCFA51Eocw/BJzMnBzoP).
 A video-based introduction to PRo3D can be found in the [Getting Started](http://www.pro3d.space/#started) section of [PRo3D.space](http://www.pro3d.space)